QiuYukang/5G-LENA/doc/source/nr-module.rst

 where SINR is the received SINR of SRS at the gNB and :math:`\Delta` is the gain obtained from time-domain filtering during the channel estimation.
-According to 3GPP analysis of SRS transmission, math:`\Delta` is set to 9 dB [SigProc5G]_.
+According to 3GPP analysis of SRS transmission, :math:`\Delta` is set to 9 dB [SigProc5G]_.
 The scaling factor is given by:

 :math:`\alpha = \sqrt{\frac{1}{(1+\sigma_e^2)}}`.